agelas/Covid19-Modelling/README.md

 squares linear regression.
 The R0 values dictate the rate of transition in SIR models from S to I, where S is susceptible, I is infected, and R is recovered/removed from the population.
 After determining those values, they were converted into parameters for a stochastic model using Bernoulli random variables to simulate the transition from S to I. The recovered/removed population was ignored in this model because there is still little consensus on how long infected individuals remain infectious after recovering.
 After determining the number of infected individuals in the simulation, the infected population is further split up into three categories, asymptomatic, mild symptomatic, and severe symptomatic.
 The individuals in the simulation are assigned a random age, and the younger the age, the more likely that individual is to be asymptomatic or mild symptomatic.

 <h1>Programs and Scripts</h1>
-launchModel.m: Ideally the only function that is interacted with at the end of the day when it comes to controlling sirModel.m and sirODE.m.
+**launchModel.m**: Ideally the only function that is interacted with at the end of the day when it comes to controlling sirModel.m and sirODE.m.

-sirModel.m: Sets up and passes in the initial conditions necessary for sirODE.m to fulfill its job.
+**sirModel.m**: Sets up and passes in the initial conditions necessary for sirODE.m to fulfill its job.
 Arguments are susceptible % of population, infected %, recovered %, time duration for simulation, R0 (how many people an infected person infects), and recovery rate.
 Called from launchModel.m.

-sirODE.m: Uses ode45 (nonstiff, medium accuracy) to integrate the three differential equations responsible that are part of the SIR model.
+**sirODE.m**: Uses ode45 (nonstiff, medium accuracy) to integrate the three differential equations responsible that are part of the SIR model.
 This function should never be called by itself and is only called through sirModel.m

-sirVisualClassDef.m: Should not be called directly.
+**sirVisualClassDef.m**: Should not be called directly.
 But for reference, this code creates an object of type sirVisualClassDef and runs the model.
 Follows the format of obj = sirVisualClassDef(N,KE,SD,SDT,T).
 N is the number of people in simulation environment.
 Make sure it's a square number like 64 or 100.
 Don't